 About Shanklin, Isle of Wight

-Upper Chine Cottages is located just 5 minutes walk from the 'Old Village', 10 minutes walk to Appley Beach, 10 minutes walk to Shanklin town.
+Upper Chine Cottages is located just 5 minutes walk from the 'Old Village' & home to the wonderful 'Shanklin Theatre' , 10 minutes walk to Hope Beach and just 10 minutes walk to Shanklin town.
 Upper Chine stands in 3 acres of sheltered secluded gardens, this is one of the rare homes of the lovely Red Squirrel.

-The coastal resort of Shanklin is located at the south east corner of the Island at the southern most tip of Sandown Bay.
+The coastal resort of Shanklin is located at the south east corner of the Island at the southernmost tip of Sandown Bay.
 The town is well served by the railway, which connects to the high speed ferry terminal in Ryde, allowing easy access to the mainland and London.
 There are also regular services to the Islands principal towns via the buses.